Sustainable living and events

 It’s a similar story with food waste - with a staggering 2.5 million tonnes of food waste coming directly from our homes each year.
 People have become obsessed with having ‘more’.
 This overconsumption and waste causes water pollution, air pollution, excessive waste, climate change and many social issues.

 We tend to think of recycling as the answer to our overconsumption and to deal with the associated problems.
 Recycling is not the answer – living with less is.
 To help, Council has designed the Less is More program.
-We will have a number of events which will help you live a better life with less.
-We will help you make do, reuse, repair, and swap and generally live better with less.
+We hold a number of events during the year, which will help you live a better life with less.
+Helping you make do, reuse, repair, and swap to generally live better with less.

 Native gardens